 In the Eye of the Storm: Modernism in Ukraine, 1900 - 1930s

-An exhibition of Ukrainian Art from the beginning of the 20th century to be shown in the Thyssen-Bornemisza National Museum (Madrid, Spain).
+An exhibition of Ukrainian Art from the beginning of the 20th century to be shown in the Thyssen-Bornemisza National Museum (Madrid, Spain), Belvedere (Vienna, Austria), the Royal Academy of Arts (London, the UK).

 About the exhibition project